 Specialty party stores

-This includes venues like Birthday Express that provide everything you’ll need for your event.
+This includes venues like Birthday Express which provide everything you’ll need for your event.
 This is a good option if you have the resources to pull it off since they already have all the required amenities and typically offer more choices than most other places.